 Certification Mindfulness Teacher Training completed 2016 9 month cohort-based training (350 hours): extensive practice and study in Mindfulness; underlying psychological and scientific understanding; history of implementation; Buddhist roots; and effective leading and facilitation.

 Seattle Institute of Oriental Medicine (Seattle, WA)

-Graduate of this three-year rigorous, apprentice style education with clinical training in Acupuncture (Chinese, Japanese, Auricular), Chinese Herbal Medicine, Tuina, Food Therapy & Qi Gong.
+Three-year rigorous, apprentice-style clinical training in Acupuncture (Chinese, Japanese, Auricular), Chinese Herbal Medicine, Tuina, Food Therapy & Qi Gong.
 Internship included treatment of neuromusculo-skeletal conditions, gynecology, internal medicine, addiction and detoxification, emotional disorders, pain disorders, sports injury & trauma, and pediatrics.
-SIOM is currently the only institution in the country which integrates intensive Chinese medical language translation throughout its curriculum.

 Colby College (Waterville, ME)